Top 10 Best Student Loan Refinancing Companies (U.S.)

 RISLA is a state-based nonprofit lender that offers unique borrower protections and affordable fixed rates.
 While based in Rhode Island, RISLA provides student loan refinancing nationwide, with no residency requirement.

-RISLA only offers fixed-rate loans, with current refinance APRs ranging from about 6.34% to 8.29% for immediate-repayment loans with 5, 10, or 15-year terms.
-If you are still in school and choose to refinance with payment deferral, rates are slightly higher, around 7.30% to 8.52% APR.
-These rates include a 0.25% autopay discount.
-While RISLA's starting rates are higher than some competitors due to the rising rate environment and the absence of ultra-low teaser variable rates, they remain competitive for many borrowers.
+RISLA only offers fixed-rate loans, with current refinance APRs ranging from about 3.99% to 8.29% for immediate-repayment loans with 5, 10, or 15-year terms.
+If you are still in school and choose to refinance with payment deferral, rates are slightly higher, around 5.99% to 8.57% APR.
+These rates include a 0.25% autopay discount, keeping RISLA competitive for many borrowers.

 Borrowers can choose repayment terms of 5, 10, or 15 years, with a minimum refinance amount of $7,500 and a maximum of $250,000.
-RISLA charges no application or origination fees, and even late fees are minimal.
+RISLA charges no application or origination fees, and it does not charge late fees either.
 One of RISLA's standout features is its borrower protections.
 It offers an Income-Based Repayment (IBR) option for refinanced loans, allowing borrowers facing financial hardship to cap payments at 15% of discretionary income, with potential loan forgiveness after 25 years.
 RISLA also provides economic hardship forbearance, allowing borrowers to pause payments if they experience unemployment, medical disability, or other financial difficulties.
 Another unique feature is in-school refinancing, which allows graduate students or final-semester undergraduates to refinance loans early and delay full repayment until after graduation.

-To qualify, borrowers must have at least a bachelor's or graduate degree, although RISLA does consider non-graduates in some cases.
+To qualify, RISLA considers both graduates and non-graduates.
 There is no stated minimum credit score, but a credit check is required, and having a cosigner can improve eligibility.
-However, RISLA does not offer cosigner release, meaning the cosigner remains on the loan unless refinanced again.
+RISLA offers a cosigner release program in most states.
 The main drawbacks are the lack of variable-rate loans and a maximum term of 15 years, which may not suit borrowers needing a longer repayment period.
 Despite these limitations, RISLA is highly regarded for its borrower protections and nonprofit mission.

 MEFA (Massachusetts Educational Financing Authority)